 3. Increased Ad Revenue for Tournaments and Players

-With the debut of ELEAGUE, viewers saw large corporations spending a sizable chunk of money on advertising to the esports world: Domino’s, Buffalo Wild Wings, Snickers, Arby’s and others put ELEAGUE.
-Part of this is due to the difficulty of reaching the 18 – 24 year old demographic through the most traditional advertising service: television.
-Expect to see more large companies sponsoring tournaments that are being broadcast on Twitch and being involved in esports.
+With the debut of ELEAGUE, viewers saw large corporations spending a sizable chunk of money on advertising to the esports world: Domino’s, Buffalo Wild Wings, Snickers, Arby’s and others have all invested significant amounts of money into ELEAGUE.
+Part of this is due to the ongoing difficulty of reaching the 18 – 24 year old demographic through the most traditional advertising service: television.
+Expect to see more large companies sponsoring tournaments and getting involved in esports.